she-code-africa/SCAMP-Cohort3-Technical-assessment/beginner/design.md

 # UI/UX Design Assessment
-- Using any design tool of your choice, create a landing page for https://www.google.com/
+- Using any design tool of your choice, create a landing page for https://twitter.com/ sign up page

 ## Submission
 - Upload to your design portfolio or page